 2018 Sound recording expedition

-The main target is Gabon, a country about the size of the UK.
-Roughly 85% of Gabon's land is covered in rainforest, and more than 80% of its small population lives in urban areas.
+Gabon is about the size of the UK.
+Roughly 85% of its land is covered in rainforest, and more than 80% of its 2 million inhabitants live in urban areas.
 This interesting mix provides excellent recording opportunities since anthropophony should be limited and wilderness easy to find.
+Tourism infrastructure is non-existent, which means it won't be easy to find our way around the country.
+However, this also means we won't bump into hordes of photographers everywhere we stop.

 Main recording targets: